Francis Stuart (sailor): Court and the navy

+Stuart was present at the private burial of King James at midnight on 5 May 1625 with the Earl of Kellie and Robert Gordon of Gordonstoun.

 In July 1625 he sailed to the Mediterranean with the Lion and Rainbow to combat Turkish pirates.
 On 2 July 1625 he wrote to Sir John Coke to address the problem of deserters.
 It was a risk to send men ashore for fresh water.
 Sir James Bagg of Saltram House, an admiralty official at Plymouth resented his apparent influence at court, and said he was a "demi-god" aboard the Lion.

 In April 1626 Charles I discharged Francis from court.
 The Earl of Pembroke was asked to give him the news but spoke in his favour to the king, saying that King James had loved him as well as any in the court of England.

 An incident in July 1627 near the Azores where Francis avoided a Spanish fleet in conditions of poor visibility was widely reported.
 That same year (and undoubtedly part of the same voyage) Stewart commanded the ship Hector as part of the Earl of Warwick's privateering mission to the Spanish West Indies.

 There is evidence of his interest in science.
 According to John Aubrey, Sir Robert Moray presented observations on comets to the Royal Society made by Thomas Harriot, which he had heard from Sir Francis.

 John Cleland dedicated a section of his conduct book Ero-paideia (1607) to Francis and John Stuart, a son of the Duke of Lennox.

 Ben Jonson dedicated the 1619 edition of the play Epicœne, or The silent woman to Francis, who had defended the play from charges of libel brought by Arbella Stuart in 1610.
 It had been suggested that a reference to a Prince of Moldavia in the play reflected on her plans for marriage to an imposter.

 Francis Stuart died unmarried in Chelsea in 1635.
 His house was leased from his sister, the Countess of Nottingham.
 He had borrowed £600 from Agrippina Gilborne, the wife of Sir Richard Bingley (d.
 1626), Surveyor of the King's Ships.

 According to his will, he had a daughter, Frances, with Mrs Cecily Reyman.
 Cecily Reyman was perhaps a daughter of Devenish Rayman or Ryman of Apuldram and his wife Anne Cox, who was the daughter of John Cox, a steward to the Earl of Nottingham.
 Cecily Ryman later married Bryan Bickley of Chidham, Sussex.